Ludougan123234/Ludougan123234/README.md

 - 👋 Hi, I’m @Ludougan123234
-- 👀 I’m interested in natural language processing
+- 👀 I’m interested in natural language processing and health informatics (I am currently double majoring in English language/literature and medical informatics)
 - 🌱 I’m currently learning JAVA, R, Python, and I also look forward to learning some C++ :)
 - 📫 How to reach me - by email: randy19981223@gmail.com